microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 | Scale                    | Pro                          | Tier + Overage     | No quota set - Consumer can continue to make & pay for additional calls, rate limit of 1,200 calls / minute |
 | Global growth            | Enterprise                   | Unit               | No quota set - Consumer can continue to make & pay for additional calls, rate limit of 3,500 calls / minute |

-Use the APIM Developer Portal to launch your API and support onboarding API consumers.
-Here you can make use of delegation feature to hand off identity management to other platforms.

-Use APIM's built-in analytics to gain insights about the usage and performance of your APIs.
+Use the sample projects to build flexibility into how you codify your monetization strategy into systems to enable you respond dynamically and to make minimise the risk and cost of making changes.

 Regularly monitor how your API is being consumed to enable you to make evidence based decisions.
 For example, if evidence shows you are churning customers, you should repeat steps 1 to 5 above to uncover the source and make changes accordingly to address it.

-Use the sample projects to build flexibility into how you codify your monetization strategy into systems to enable you respond dynamically and to make minimise the risk and cost of making changes.

 ## Ongoing evolution